Skip to main content

 he following recipe, video and photography were provided by our partner, Chef Billy Parisi.

-Heinen’s Produce Department goes above and beyond to source a wide assortment of top quality mushrooms.
-However, purchasing and cooking with mushrooms can be extremely intimidating based on their appearance and a simple lack of understanding of how to handle and prepare them.
+Heinen’s Produce Department goes above and beyond to source a wide assortment of top-quality mushrooms.
+However, purchasing and cooking mushrooms can be extremely intimidating based on their appearance and a simple lack of understanding of how to handle and prepare them.

-When it comes to purchasing mushrooms, you simply want to make sure their gills are intact and that they firm to the touch, not slimy.
-Use a damp paper towel and wipe off the tops/caps of the mushrooms to remove any unwanted particles of dirt.
+When it comes to purchasing mushrooms, make sure that their gills are intact and that they’re firm to the touch, not slimy.
+Use a damp paper towel and wipe off the tops/caps of the mushrooms and remove any unwanted dirt particles.

 shiitake mushroom stir fry